Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Introduction

 Thus, while fault slip behavior is strongly influenced by the properties of the interface itself, the overall mechanical behavior of faults is equally shaped by the structural complexity of the entire fault zone.
 Its physical properties evolve over timescales ranging from seconds to millions of years, accommodating displacements from millimeters to tens of kilometers.
-In particular, dynamic ruptures can induce significant changes in both on-fault and off-fault microstructures and physicochemical properties.
-These changes, in turn, affects the style and dynamics of fault slip \parencite[for e.g.][] {Andrews2005, collettini2009, niemeijer2010, thomas2014b, Faulkner2006, dor2006a, dor2006b, Mitchell2009, bhat2010a, Okubo2019, Okubo2020}.
+In particular, dynamic ruptures can induce significant changes in both on-fault and off-fault mechanical properties.
+These changes, in turn, influence rupture nucleation, propagation, timing, seismic wave radiation, and postseismic deformation.
+This broader structure alters the rheology of both the fault core and the surrounding rock, introduces complex interactions, and thereby affects the style and dynamics of fault slip \parencite[e.g.][] {Andrews2005, collettini2009, niemeijer2010, thomas2014b, Faulkner2006, dor2006a, dor2006b, Mitchell2009, bhat2010a, biegel2010, bhat2012, Okubo2019, Okubo2020}.
 Understanding such processes inevitably calls for a comprehensive approach that considers the fault zone as a whole, rather than focusing solely on the fault core.

-Recent studies increasingly focus on understanding the role of complex and irregular geometries throughout the full seismic cycle. \textcite{Romanet2018} incorporated geometrical complexity in numerical models and found that stress interactions between parallel faults can naturally generate slow slip events.
+Keeping this in mind, recent studies increasingly focus on understanding the role of complex and irregular geometries throughout the full seismic cycle. \textcite{Romanet2018} incorporated geometrical complexity in numerical models and found that stress interactions between parallel faults can naturally generate slow slip events.
 Similarly, \textcite{Cattania2021} showed that foreshock sequences can emerge spontaneously when rough fault surfaces are considered.
 In a related study, \textcite{Ozawa2021} modeled a fault network with subsidiary fractures surrounding a primary rough fault and demonstrated the spontaneous emergence of an Omori-like aftershock decay \parencite{Utsu1995}.
 Incorporating the realistic geometry of northern Cascadia into numerical models enabled the generation of slow slip events that closely match GPS observations in the region \parencite{Li2016}.
-Although an increasing number of studies explore the effects of geometry over multiple seismic cycles, no current model reproduces the full range of observed slip dynamics \parencite{Yin2023, Im2024}.
+Although an increasing number of studies \parencite{Yin2023, Im2024, Peng2025} explore the effects of geometry over multiple seismic cycles, no current model reproduces the full range of observed slip dynamics.